Alex Alec-Smith Books Alex Alec-Smith Books

 Reference: 1816

 London.
 Henry Colburn and Richard Bentley.
-1830. pp. Engraved title, title, xii, 372.
+1830. pp. ii of adverts, series title, engraved title, title, xii, 372.
 8vo.
 Frontis, 1 plate.
-Half calf, marbled boards rubbed.
-Title, engraved title and frontis all browned 1st edition.
+Original cloth, spine relaid.
 The National Library conducted by the Rev G.R.
 Gleig, assisted by Various Eminent Writers.
 No. 1.
 Life of Lord Byron by John Galt.
-Chew p230.
+With the bookplate The North Devon Athenaeum Barnstaple.
+A very small amount of minor foxing.

 GAMBA, Count Peter.
 A NARRATIVE OF LORD BYRON'S LAST JOURNEY TO GREECE extracted from the journal of Count Peter Gamba, who attended His Lordship on that Experdition. £ 250.00